ZB20-PKU/HyDeconv/README.md

 ```

 ## 📖 Detailed Documentation
-For full instructions on software installation, operation, and configuration, please refer to the handbook:
+For full instructions on software operation and configuration, please refer to the handbook:
 [HyDeconv_Handbook.pdf](./HyDeconv_Handbook.pdf)